-- The board of directors as a whole has responsibility for risk oversight, regularly reviewing reports on the deliberations of board committees.
-In addition, the board reviews the strategic, financial, and execution risks and exposures associated with the financial, operational, and capital decisions that serve as inputs to our compensation programs - The majority of compensation provided to our named executive officers is performance-based.
-Our named executive officers are motivated to carefully assess risks in order to protect their compensation expectations - Through discussions with our CEO, the Leadership Development and Compensation Committee gains insight into a reasonable range of future company performance expectations.
-The information is incorporated into decisions regarding annual cash bonuses and equity awards to our named executive officers - To ensure a long-term focus, annual performance-based cash bonuses represent a small portion of the named executive officers' total compensation opportunities relative to equity - The Leadership Development and Compensation Committee takes into account individual performance when determining the amount of annual bonuses paid to named executive officers - Given that a high percentage of our overall pay mix for named executive officers is equity-based: - Our annual bonus program is designed to reward focus on long-term stockholder value.
-At the same time, our use of equity awards subject to vesting conditions mitigates the potential for decisions that benefit short-term results but that may not be consistent with our long-term interests. - Equity awards typically vest over a four-year vesting period to ensure our named executive officers have significant value tied to long-term stock price performance - Our named executive officers are subject to minimum stock ownership requirements.
-This ensures that each named executive officer will hold a significant amount of our equity to further align his interests with those of our stockholders over the long term. - We prohibit all speculative and hedging transactions involving our securities.
-As a result, our executive officers cannot insulate themselves from the effects of poor stock price performance. - We have internal controls over financial reporting, the measurement and calculation of performance relative to goals, and other financial, operational, and compliance policies and practices designed to protect our compensation programs from manipulation by any employee, including our named executive officers.
+- The Board of Directors as a whole has responsibility for risk oversight, regularly reviewing reports on the deliberations of Board committees.
+In addition, the Board reviews the strategic, financial, and execution risks and exposures associated with the financial, operational, and capital decisions that serve as inputs to our compensation programs. - The majority of compensation provided to our named executive officers is performance-based.
+Our named executive officers are motivated to carefully assess risks to protect their compensation. - Through discussions with Larry, the Leadership Development and Compensation Committee gains insight into a reasonable range of future company performance expectations.
+The information is incorporated into decisions regarding equity awards to our named executive officers.

+- Given that equity compensation comprises a high percentage of our named executive officers' overall pay: - Our equity awards are subject to vesting conditions that mitigate the potential for decisions that benefit short-term results but that may not be consistent with our long-term interests. - Equity awards typically vest over a four-year period to ensure our named executive officers have significant value tied to long-term stock price performance. - Our named executive officers are subject to minimum stock ownership guidelines.
+This ensures that each named executive officer will hold a significant amount of our equity to further align his or her interests with those of our stockholders over the long term. - We prohibit all speculative and hedging transactions involving our securities.
+As a result, our named executive officers cannot insulate themselves from the effects of poor stock price performance. - We have internal controls over financial reporting, the measurement and calculation of performance relative to goals, and other financial, operational, and compliance policies and practices designed to protect our compensation programs from manipulation by any employee.